+\begin{example} \begin{enumerate} \item[i.)]
+Let $M$ be an algebraic variety and $G$ an {(affine)} algebraic group acting on $M$.
+Then, $\cO_M$, the structural sheaf of $M$, carries an $H=\cO(G)$ coaction, where $\cO(G)$ denotes the global sections of the structural sheaf of $G$, which carries a natural Hopf algebra structure.
+Define $\Omega$ as the sheaf of K\"ahler differentials with $ \mathrm{d}\colon\cO_M \lra \Omega$ as in \cite{ha}, Sec.
+8, II.
+As one can readily check, using the results in \cite{ha}, $(\Omega,\mathrm{d})$ is a FODC on $\cO_M$.

-\item[iii.)]
-Take $G$ as a simple complex algebraic group and $P$ a parabolic subgroup.
-Then consider the sheaf of algebraic functions on $G$ and $P$.
-We can view the principal bundle $\pi\colon G \lra G/P$, in the sheaf-theoretic language, both classically and in the quantum setting as in \cite{AFL}.
-In the classical setting however, an example of FODC in the sheaf-theoretic language is given by the sheaf of K\"ahler differentials on $G$.
-In this particular setting we have as above $\cF_G|_{V_i} \cong \cF_{P \times U_i}$, that is, there exist a local section for the map $\pi$; moreover $V_i$ and $U_i$ can be chosen affine.
-This is a peculiar property of the flag algebraic varieties $G/P$ and we are going to give a quantum version of the K\"ahler differentials construction in the next section. \end{enumerate} \end{example}
+\item[ii.)]
+Let the algebraic variety $M=G$ be a simple complex algebraic group and let $P$ be a parabolic subgroup of $G$.
+We can view the principal bundle $\pi\colon G \lra G/P$ in the sheaf-theoretic language.
+An example of FODC is again given by the sheaf of K\"ahler differentials on $G$.
+Since $G$ is a principal bundle, we can also define base forms as the differential forms over $G/P$: they are obtained by considering horizontal forms invariant under the natural $P$ action.
+We are going to give a quantum version of this K\"ahler differential construction in Section~\ref{DConSheaves}.
+The explicit example of $\mathcal{O}_q(\mathrm{SL}_2(\mathbb{C}))$ is discussed in Section~\ref{sectionQDCProjSpace}. \end{enumerate} \end{example}